“Lesson to Many Stepchildren”: Young Man Builds a Stunning Home for Stepfather, SA Moved

 SA reacts to the moving gesture

-The Facebook post gained massive views with nearly 100 comments from an online community that was deeply moved by the deed.
+The Facebook post garnered massive views and nearly 100 comments from an online community deeply moved by the deed.
 Many viewers were inspired by the story that challenged the traditional narrative surrounding stepchildren and stepparents.
 Some showered the young man with blessings, saying his actions were powerful.
 They noted that he was changing a negative narrative into a positive one.
-Others assured him that the kindness he showed his stepfather would be returned to him in multiples.
+Others assured him that the kindness he showed his stepfather would be repaid in kind.

 Source: Facebook